aws-samples/hpc-applications/apps/LAMMPS/dynamodb/README.md

 └── dynamodb/record_to_dynamodb.sh    <-- this file
 ```

+Then edit the `x86/lammps-benchmark.sbatch` and / or `Arm/lammps-benchmark.sbatch` you intend to run and **uncomment** the block at the bottom marked `Optional: record the result to DynamoDB.` (each line in that block starts with `# ` after the comment header — strip the leading `# ` to enable the call).

-If [`record_to_dynamodb.sh`](record_to_dynamodb.sh) isn't present at the expected path the benchmark launcher prints a one-line note and continues — there is no failure path that depends on DynamoDB.
+Override the recorder location with `DYNAMODB_RECORDER=/path/to/record_to_dynamodb.sh` on the `sbatch` command line if you place it somewhere other than the default.
+If the recorder isn't found at the resolved path, the benchmark prints a one-line note and continues — there is no failure path that depends on DynamoDB.

 ## Failure handling